raspberrypi/documentation/faqs/README.md

 Many Raspberry Pi resellers produce bundles for people who would rather get everything they need from a single source.
 In 2016, we put together our own Raspberry Pi Official Starter Kit.
 The kit is available to order online in the UK from our partners [Element14](https://www.element14.com/community/docs/DOC-83184) and [RS components](http://uk.rs-online.com/web/p/processor-microcontroller-development-kits/8968119/), priced at £99 +VAT, and from distributors and resellers around the world.

+### I'm worried I have a fake Pi!

+Don't worry, as far as we know, there are no fake Pis.
+The SoCs used on the Pi range are only available from one supplier, and only in large quantities, which together with the low price of the Pi means it's not cost-effective for clones to be made.
+There are a number of competitor products that use similar names, but not actual clones or fakes.

 ### I want to be a Raspberry Pi reseller.

 We have an exclusive manufacturing and distribution arrangement with [RS](http://uk.rs-online.com/web/generalDisplay.html?id=raspberrypi) and [Farnell](https://www.element14.com/community/community/raspberry-pi).
 Resellers buy the Raspberry Pi in bulk from them (which reduces shipping costs to nearly nothing) and sell on.
 You do not need any special licence to resell, and the distributors are very happy to sell on to resellers.
 If you are interested in joining our [Approved Reseller](https://www.raspberrypi.org/blog/approved-reseller/) programme, contact us by email to info@raspberrypi.org.